linkedin/openhouse/infra/recipes/terraform/azure/environments/sandbox/README.md

 Sometimes, the images may stop building or uploading to the ACR.
 This is likely because docker has run out of local memory.
 To fix this, run `docker system prune --volumes` locally.

+### Building OpenHouse project

+Before building the images, run `./gradlew clean build` from the root directory.
+This only works on Java8.

 ## Deployment

 ### Installation